rizdaprasetya/mt-alt-doc/en/snap/advanced-feature.md

 ### Snap Token Expiry Time

 The default lifetime for regular Snap transaction, Snap `token` and also the `redirect_url`, is **24 hours**.
 It can be customized.
-To customize Snap `token` and `redirect_url`, refer to "Custom Expiry" section.
+To customize Snap `token` and `redirect_url`, refer to [Custom Expiry](#custom-transaction-expiry) section.

 Within the set time limit, the payment page is available for customer to proceed payment.
 After the limit exceeds, it will show that the payment page is no longer available.

 ### Note on Core API Get Status

-When a transaction is created on Snap API, it does not immediately assign any payment status on Core API's Get Status Response.
+When a transaction is created on *Snap API*, it does not immediately assign any payment status on *Core API's* Get Status response.

-Considering this, you may get `404` or *Payment Not Found* response upon calling Core API get-status even if the payment page is activated on Snap API.
+Considering this, you may get `404` or *Payment Not Found* response upon calling *Core API* get-status even if the payment page is activated on *Snap API*.

 It is because of customer may not have chosen any payment method within the Snap payment page (For example, idling or abandoning the Snap payment page).
 After customer chooses and proceeds with a payment method, the transaction status will be assigned.
-It will be available on Core API Get Status response.
+It will be available on *Core API* Get Status response.
 The possible status is as defined in the table above.

 ### Content Security Policy (CSP) Whitelist